decaf

 Tax included.

-This coffee leads with a strong, sweet and sticky date aroma, followed by notes of caramel and honey; subtle hints of lemon and sugar carry throughout the cup and last into the finish.
+This coffee leads with a strong, sweet green apple aroma, followed by notes of dark chocolate and biscuit; subtle hints of lemon and sugar carry throughout the cup and last into the finish.

 Icon 1